 It’s that magical time of year where a mama’s fancy turns to thoughts of minimalism.
 Online marketplaces are flooded with new sale posts, consignment inventories skyrocket, and local donation centers handle overflow on the daily.
-We’ve totally jumped on the bandwagon, too; there’s something about a fresh shiny new year that calls for downsizing, organization, and ultimately, taking control.
-However, even though we “Marie Kondo-ed” everything last January, we’re still finding piles of things that do not remotely “spark joy.”
+We’ve totally jumped on the bandwagon, too; there’s something about a fresh season that calls for downsizing, organization, and ultimately, taking control.
+However, even though we “Marie Kondo-ed” everything last spring, we’re still finding piles of things that do not remotely “spark joy.”

 Have we changed that much in one year?